binhnguyenapr91/linux-dev-environment-setup/commands_create_shortcut_for_app.md

 # CREATE SHORTCUT ICON
-1.Open a text editor: copy and paste the following text into the editor:
+Open a text editor: copy and paste the following text into the editor:

     [Desktop Entry]
     Version=1.0